everythingeverywhere/lab-spring-gateway/workshop/content/exercises/02-simple-route.md

 To get started, we will create a new `Bean` of type `RouteLocator` in `Application.java`.

 This `Bean` will  live in `src/main/java/gateway/Application.java`.
-In tshhe example bellow, `myRoutes` method takes in a `RouteLocatorBuilder` which can be used to create routes.
+In the example below, `myRoutes` method takes in a `RouteLocatorBuilder` which can be used to create routes.
 > **Example ::**
 ```
 @Bean